triton-inference-server/server/docs/build.rst

 Building the Server with Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build a release version of the TensorRT Inference Server container, change directory to the root of the repo and checkout the release version of the branch that you want to build (or the master branch if you want to build the under-development version)::
+To build a release version of the Triton Inference Server container, change directory to the root of the repo and checkout the release version of the branch that you want to build (or the master branch if you want to build the under-development version)::